-SWK-241 Introduction to Social Work & Social Welfare (3.00 cr.)
+SWK-100 Introduction to Social Work

-An overview of the profession of social work and the American Social Welfare Institution, examining the history of the American social welfare system and the contemporary structure of services as well as the role of policy in service delivery, social work practice, and attainment of individual and social well-being.
-The history, mission, and philosophy of the social work profession are also presented with an emphasis on the generalist model of social work practice.
-Students test their interest in social work through completion of 30 hours of service learning in a social welfare agency.
+This course introduces students to the profession of social work and the United States social welfare system.
+Students learn about the values and ethics of the social work profession and its advocacy for change in social, economic, political, historical, and cultural injustices.
+The history, mission, and philosophy of the social work profession, with an emphasis on the generalist method of social work practice, are covered.
+Students explore social work as a career path through completion of 20 hours of service learning in a local social service agency.